stefankoppier/openapi-generator-kotlin-stubs/README.md

 # OpenAPI generator kotlin-stubs
 Generate Kotlin [WireMock](https://wiremock.org/) stubs from an OpenAPI specification.

+### Functionality
+The generator will generate:
+- Stubbing interfaces for each operation.
+- Stub builders for each possible response of each operation, which are injected in WireMock.
+- Models for each schema.
+- Builders which generate can generate these models with i.e. random data within the constraints of the API.

 ## Usage with Gradle
 First, add the dependency to the classpath of which OpenAPI generator executes